What's the Real Difference Between .wav, .aiff, .mp3, and .m4a?

 Format Type: Uncompressed Lossless

 AIFF (Audio Interchange File Format) works identically: it provides studio-grade audio recording and playback.
 Offering sample rate and bit depth options just like WAV files, AIFF registers the audio waveform as accurate samples (slices) using PCM to offer the highest possible audio recording quality and sound replication.
 Just like WAV, AIFF also stores data in uncompressed, lossless format, meaning you get no quality loss, just pure sonic happiness.

 So what’s the difference between the two?
 It mainly boils down to history.
-WAV was created from a partnership between Microsoft Windows and IBM, so WAV files played back natively only on Windows machines.
-AIFF, on the other hand, was Macintosh’s response to WAV files, allowing full studio-quality audio recording and playback on Apple computers.
+AIFF was created by Macintosh in 1988, allowing full studio-quality audio recording and playback on Apple computers.
+WAVE was created from a partnership between Microsoft Windows and IBM in 1992, so WAV files played back natively on Windows machines.
 Nowadays both formats can be recorded and played back natively on any operating system, so they’re easily interchangeable, offering the same high-quality audio, regardless of format.

 File Extension: .mp3